grzegorzrzrz/Whack-a-mole/README.md

 2. **Start the automation**:

     - Press `e` to start the automation.
+    - Have the game open in browser and visible on your screen
     - Press `q` to quit the automation.

 ## Code Explanation